The Grammar Grump Sticks It to The Neosecularist and ESPN

 The correct answers to these questions add up to 10.

-Well, that’s all the time The Grammar Prick has today, boys and girls.
+Well, that’s all the time The Grammar Grump has today, boys and girls.
 He has to take his afternoon nap, but he’ll be back soon with another opportunity for you to find out how wretched your “command” of English really is.